ericmasiello/intro-to-flow-presentation/slides.md

 Note:
 * Quick aside -
 * In JavaScript, arguments can be considered "optional"
-* Back in the ES5 days, this wasn’t truly part of the language but we could accomplish this by checking if the argument is equal to undefined.
+* Back in the ES5 days, this wasn't truly part of the language but we could accomplish this by checking if the argument is equal to undefined.
 * If it is, we can set it to a default value.

 --